-Employment policies are principally responsibility of Member States.
-Ageing and older adults can be seen as a valuable resource that can contribute to society and live actively while generating new jobs and growth.
-They can be an asset in the shrinking labour market and can be volunteers providing valuable services to society and economy.
-Thus, the EU's European Employment Strategy provides a framework for the coordination of policy and sharing of experience in line with overall recommendations.
-According to quidelines adopted in 2010, Member States are to increase labour market participation of people aged 50 and over through active ageing policies dealing with work organisation and lifelong learning.
-The EU also supports dialogue between the European Social Partners (employer organisations and trade unions) that has led to EU-level framework agreements on subjects such as part-time working, teleworking, and working conditions for temporary workers that can make it easier for seniors to continue working.

-The Active & Healthy Ageing (AHA) initiative involves encouraging older people to remain active by working longer and retiring later, by engaging in volunteer work or caring for young or very old family members, and by leading healthy and autonomous lives.
-The EU declared 2012 to be the European Year for Active Ageing and Solidarity between Generations, which provided the focus for a wide range of initiatives.
-The EU has helped to put in place a range of policies and programmes that promote active ageing, particularly in terms of help for seniors to work longer.

-The EU supports Member States in trying to find adequate and sustainable solutions for pensions, healthcare, and long-term care - issues that are important for seniors and the elderly.
-As it is indicated in the Background Paper of European Commission (February 2015), the Commission is already implementing several policy initiatives related to the Silver Economy, for example:
+- The EU's European Employment Strategy provides a framework for coordinating policy and sharing of experience in line with overall EU recommendations.
+According to guidelines adopted in 2010, Member States are to increase labour market participation of people aged 50 and over through active ageing policies dealing with work organisation and lifelong learning.
+The EU also supports dialogue between European Social Partners (employer organisations and trade unions) that has led to EUlevel framework agreements on e.g., part-time working, teleworking and working conditions for temporary workers that can make it easier for seniors to continue working. - The Active & Healthy Ageing (AHA) initiative involves encouraging older people to remain active by working longer and retiring later, engaging in volunteer work or caring for young or very old family members, and leading healthy and autonomous lives. - The EU declared 2012 to be the European Year for Active Ageing and Solidarity between Generations, which focused on a wide range of initiatives.
+The EU has helped to put a range of policies and programmes that promote active ageing, particularly in terms of help for seniors to work longer.
+The EU supports Member States in finding adequate and sustainable solutions for pensions, healthcare, and long-term care, which are vital issues for seniors and the elderly.

-- the potential for new markets and economic drivers such as renovation of building stock, including for independent living, and lowseason (senior) tourism. - ensuring accessible, high-quality, and sustainable long-term care systems are meeting needs.
+- As it is indicated in the Background Paper of European Commission (February 2015), the European Commission has been implementing several policy initiatives related to the Silver Economy already.
+For examples: - Advocating for the potential for new markets and economic drivers, such as the renovation of building stock, independent living, and lowseason (senior) tourism. - Ensuring the long-term health and social care systems are accessible, high-quality, affordable, and sustainable for meeting the population's needs.
 Promoting a life course and social investment approach to social protection systems and services.
-Stakeholderdriven innovation for active and healthy ageing through large scale innovation actions are being considered - new skills and entrepreneurship in relation to the needs of an ageing population, supported by a new Knowledge and Innovation Community on Healthy Living and Active Ageing under the European Institute of Technology (EIT) - smart specialisation and eligibility for regional funding has led 110 European regions to identify Active and Healthy Ageing as a smart specialisation priority. - the accessibility, quality and financial sustainability of health and social care systems. - research and innovation in response to demographic change through H2020
+Considering stakeholder-driven innovation for active and healthy ageing through large scale innovation actions. - Promoting new skills and entrepreneurship concerning the needs of an ageing population, supported by a new Knowledge and Innovation Community on Healthy Living and Active Ageing under the European Institute of Technology (EIT). - Smart specialisation and eligibility for regional funding have led 110 European regions to identify Active and Healthy Ageing as a smart specialisation priority. - Promoting research and innovation in response to demographic change through H2020.